MilenTecle/coffee-ceremony/README.md

 - ### Footer
- - The footer contains social media links which takes the user to Facebook, Instgram, Twitter and Youtube.
+ - The footer contains social media links which takes the user to Facebook, Instagram, Twitter and Youtube.
  - The social media icons will change color when hovered over.
  - The links opens in a new tab which allows for the user to navigate easy.